WordUP! Writers

 Publishing Director

-Abigail is a passionate teen writer and the founder of StoryBridge, a creative platform that connects young writers and readers through storytelling, interviews, and writing advice.
+Abigail is a passionate teen writer from Cape Town, South Africa, and the founder of StoryBridge, a creative platform that connects young writers and readers through storytelling, interviews, and writing advice.
 Her work has appeared in Dis Lit Youth Magazine and Brooke Edge Academy, and she shares her literary journey on her blog, storybridgeteens.blogspot.com.

 PAIGE PORCIELLO